actigraph/CentrePointIntegrationGuide/README.md

 ![Kiku](webhook_diagram.png)

+## CentrePoint *PUSH* Service Architecture
+To provide additional flexibility the integration between external systems, ActiGraph will be supportting a *Push* service architecture in the near future.
+Here ActiGraph's software engineering team will likely design a means to push RAW/EPOCH data files to a logical cloud container (i.e. Azure storage account or AWS Bucket).
+Futhermore, ActiGraph intends to support the *Pushing* of analytics related data via subject daily aggregates/staticts (more details to come).

 ## CentrePoint V3 API

 ActiGraph's has recently lauched the [CentrePoint V3 API](https://github.com/actigraph/CentrePoint3APIDocumentation) which provides additional flexibility to retrieve RAW sub-second resolution data uses OAuth 2.0 for it's authorization flow.